 TREATMENT FOR DIABETIC MACULAR EDEMA

-The mainstay of treatment for this condition is laser photocoagulation (see Surgical Procedures: Laser Photocoagulation).
-This technique involves the use of a powerful, precisely focused source of light to seal the microscopic leaking capillaries in the macula.
-In some cases, medication injection into the eye (intraocular injection of medication) may be recommended as well.
+The mainstays of treatment for this condition are laser photocoagulation and intraocular injection of various medications (see Surgical Procedures).
+Laser photocoagulation involves the use of a powerful, precisely focused source of light to seal the microscopic leaking capillaries in the macula.
+In other cases, medication injection into the eye (intraocular injection of medication) may be recommended as well.
 The specific details of your abnormalities and management will be discussed by your physician at Northeast Wisconsin Retina Associates.
 The goal of therapy is to reduce or eliminate fluid leakage in the macula thereby controlling the swelling and stabilizing or improving vision.

 TREATMENT FOR PROLIFERATIVE DIABETIC RETINOPATHY